delperugia/curlev/docs/reference_manual.md

 ### Adding authentication, options and certificates

-The same three methods `options()`, `authentication()` and `certificates()` present in `ASync` are also present in `HTTP` and allows to override the default configuration.
+The same three methods `options()`, `authentication()` and `certificates()` present in `ASync` are also present in `HTTP`, and allows to override the default configuration.

 They use the same syntax.